 Many weavers produce lovely lengths of cloth, but feel a bit lost when it comes to transforming it into clothing.
 If you are interested in improving your sewing skills and creating garments from your hand woven fabrics, this is the group for you.
 Topic are pretty self-contained and vary with each session.
 Contact Patricia Martin, email@example.com or Nancy Weber, firstname.lastname@example.org for information on meeting dates and locations.

-The Rigid Heddle Group meets the second Tuesday of each month from 1:00-3:00 at the Strawbale Barn.
-This group weaves with many different types of smaller-sized looms.
+The “Little” Looms Group (formerly known as Rigid Heddle Group) meets the second Tuesday of each month year-round from 1:00-3:00 at the Strawbale Barn Weaving Studio in Atascadero.
+This group weaves with many different types of small looms.
+For information about our group, click here.
 Please contact Diane Reynolds for more information. email@example.com

 SoSuMe Weaving (Freeform Weaving)